RobertG111/Stinger/README.md

 6. Once the reconnaissance is finished, run stinger.py to clone all data locally
 7. Use the Armageddon command to delete the table and all data For help use the -h in the command line

+# Files
+The templates folder contains all the files created once setup.py is run.
+You can modify these files as you wish.
+* Index.php – Index Page
+* Config.php – Includes database configuration
+* Payload.py – Code to add to your reconnaissance script
+* Stinger.py – Used to clone data locally and delete the table